 The building was purchased by the Housing Authority of Charleston in 1939 after the jail closed.
 It remained empty during the following decades until the American College of the Building Arts acquired it in 2000.
 The college was founded in 1998 and originally located at McLeod Plantation on James Island.
 The school offers Bachelor of Applied Sciences in the Building Arts in six craft specializations, and students frequently host galas and tours to benefit the school’s programs.
 In October of 2016, the college relocated to a restored trolley barn on upper Meeting Street.

-As stated above, the Old City Jail is rumored to be haunted, and some downtown Charleston tour companies even have access to the jail for ghost tours.
+As stated above, the Old City Jail is rumored to be haunted, and Bulldog Tours have access to the jail for ghost and history tours until late 2019 for curious onlookers.
 Haunted or not, the historic building is well worth a look to those interested in the Romanesque Revival jail, its legends, and its ghosts.